Trump Has Weaponized Masculinity As President. Here's Why It Matters

 "He's a vibrant man.
 He's strong.
 This man, he looks stronger than Biden.
 Let's admit it," Thompson said.

 Trump's overt hypermasculinity was a defining feature of his candidacy in 2016, whether he was talking about his testosterone count or his penis size or shrugging off the infamous Access Hollywood tape, in which he talked about committing sexual assault as "locker room talk."
-That macho approach went on to define his presidency, as well.
+That macho approach went on to define his presidency as well.

 His opponents know it, too, and they're trying to turn this key piece of his political success into a vulnerability.
 The anti-Trump Lincoln Project has made multiple ads taking aim at Trump's manhood.